SmithReid/TWWrandom/README.md

 <h4> Usage: </h4>

-The repo is ready to go out of the box, clone and:
+The repo is ready to go out of the box, `git clone https://www.github.com/SmithReid/TWWrandom`, or use GUI/etc tools and:

+`cd TWWrandom`

-When you want to watch an episode: `python3 script.py`
+When you want to watch an episode: working in /path/to/TWWrandom `python3 script.py`

 resetting with the help of my script requires `chmod +x reset.sh` **DO NOT `CHMOD +X` ANYTHING YOU DON'T TRUST** I trust myself :) you shouldn't.
 But review the code yourself, it's very simple, or trust the comments section of the reddit post I will link after creating it.